ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.02.23.md

 If we can be more descriptive / verbose with PR titles and descriptions, I like the idea of using the auto generated release notes feature on GitHub for release tags going forward.
 Currently PR's vary quite a lot in how well they are written so the auto generated release notes don't look very nice.
 If we can be stricter with how well we write PR's and commit messages (title and body), I would like to place the Release notes link in the release tag like we do already and then the auto generated release notes beneath that to be more descriptive with the changes included in each release tag per repository.
 - We looked at the draft of auto-generated release notes
-- We decided that we should think about maing pull request titles more descriptive but we will not be spending time on auto release notes
+- We decided that we should think about making pull request titles more descriptive but we will not be spending time on auto release notes

 Would it help to know the points expected at the start of planning meetings to help with the awareness of what we can do?